 The United States is facing an unprecedented nursing shortage.
 This is due to several factors, including an increased demand for nurses because of an aging baby boomer population and the predicted retirement of 500,000 nurses by 2022, according to the American Nurses Association.

 An influx of skilled family nurse practitioners (FNPs) and adult-gerontology acute care nurse practitioners (AGACNPs) will be key to mitigating the impacts of the nursing shortage.
 The U.S. Bureau of Labor Statistics projects the employment of nurse practitioners to grow by 52% from 2019 to 2029 — ensuring great job security, likely with competitive pay.

-Nurses interested in earning an advanced degree, such as an online BSN to Doctor of Nursing Practice, to become an FNP or AGACNP should understand how each role approaches care and other key differences.
+Nurses interested in earning an advanced degree, such as an online BSN to DNP, to become an FNP or AGACNP should understand how each role approaches care and other key differences.